The Story of PI

 After the war, Daniels returned to Boston, where he briefly attended Harvard to study workplace psychology.
 In 1952, he released the first Predictive Index Assessment.

 In 1955, Daniels founded PI Worldwide (now called The Predictive Index®).
 The Predictive Index Behavioral Assessment™ was created through a normative sample of thousands of people and has since been the subject of nearly 500 validation studies.
 It has received continual updates and today represents a scientifically-proven, well-established, and business-relevant measure of behavioral tendencies in the workplace.

 Over six decades since, thousands of organizations have used The Predictive Index in nearly every job and industry around the world.

 In 1998, Arnold S. Daniels passed away, but not before cementing his legacy in organizational psychology and psychometrics, and paving the way for the workplace of the future.

-Over time, PI also introduced the PI Cognitive Assessment™ —which provides a better understanding of each person’s learning capacity and the Job Assessment™ — which defines jobs via individual attributes and needs.
-Together with the PI Behavioral Assessment, this trio of tools has fulfilled Daniels’ vision— identifying what uniquely motivates and drives each of us, and setting us up for the ultimate success in our work.
+Over time, PI also introduced the PI Cognitive Assessment™ —which provides insight into an individual’s capacity to learn new information and the Job Assessment™ — which defines jobs via individual attributes and needs.
+Together with the PI Behavioral Assessment™, these tools help fulfill Daniels’ vision to identify what uniquely motivates and drives each of us, and better create the opportunity for success in our work.

-PI maintains a Science Advisory Board staffed with university professors, I/O psychologists, and other subject matter experts in psychometrics.
+PI maintains a Science Advisory Board staffed with university professors, industrial and organizational (I/O) psychologists, and other subject matter experts in psychometrics.
 The board regularly reviews and evaluates our science and methodology so we can continue to build on the well-established foundation and history that we have, as well as our future.